official-mitchell/devflow/README.md

 ## Project is currently in progress

-## Project summary: To construct an application based interactive platform where individuals assemble tools to meet the requesits of any project.
+## Project summary: To construct an application based interactive platform where individuals assemble tools to meet the requisites of any project.

 * 09/26/19 discussed the project's mission and what we would like to have achieved by the first version release